Welcome to St Mary's choir blog

 The church has both an adult and junior choir.
 We are affiliated to the Royal School of Church Music(RSCM).
 The junior choir are provided with tuition to enable them to gain their RSCM medals.
+The RSCM Singing Awards celebrate singers’ achievements and progress, through formal examinations at three levels; Bronze, Silver and Gold ( Bronze award is roughly equivalent to ABRSM grade 4.
+Similarly Silver roughly equates to grade 6 and Gold to grade 8).

-The senior choir is a SATB choir with its main responsibility to sing at the 10am Sunday service, including an anthem.
-See below for more details.
+The senior choir is a four part harmony choir with its main responsibility to sing at the 10am Sunday service, including an anthem.

-Our choirs do not require any fees to belong to them.
-New members to both the senior and junior choir are always welcome, whatever their standard.
+Our choirs do not require any fees to belong to them or for any training.
+New members to both the senior and junior choir are always welcome whatever their standard.
 If you are interested in joining us please contact our Director of Music (Joanna) via the Contact Us page.

 Sunday, 11 May 2025